slingr-stack/quickbooks-payments-package/scripts/helpersDocs.md

 ### Generic Flow Step

-Generic flow step for full use of the entire package and its services.
+Generic flow step for full use of the entire endpoint and its services.

 <h3>Inputs</h3>